Read the Books That Schools Want to Ban

 To Kill a Mockingbird, by Harper Lee

 Lee’s 1960 novel about a white lawyer defending a Black man falsely accused of rape in a segregated Alabama town won the Pulitzer Prize and was adapted into an Oscar-winning film.
 The novel, long used in classrooms as a parable about American racism, has faced various controversies over the decades.
-Last week, it was removed from a Washington State school district’s required-reading list for its racial slurs and for the perception of Atticus Finch as a white savior.
+Last week, it was removed from a Washington State school district’s required-reading list—although not outright banned—for its racial slurs and for the perception of Atticus Finch as a white savior.

 The Handmaid’s Tale, by Margaret Atwood